-The Penang Botanical Gardens is a lovely spot for a wander.
-The landscaped pathways wind pass serene gardens and trees.
+The Penang Botanical Gardens is a lovely spot for a wander along landscaped pathways that wind past lush garden beds and trees.

-The population of local monkeys will keep you entertained.
-Beware.
-They will not think twice about pinching your camera or any loose belongings.
+The population of local monkeys will keep you entertained but beware of cheeky monkeys as they will not think twice about pinching your camera or any loose belongings.

 5- Step back into history at Fort Cornwallis

 Another good historic Penang place to visit, Fort Cornwallis may be past its glory, but a quick stop at the fort is a reminder of the British rule over this region.

 These days, all that remains of the legacy of the British is a fort wall, garden, a chapel, prison and barracks.

 You’ll get a pretty good idea of how the British conquered and controlled the region.

 Captain Sir Francis Light of the British East India Company arrived in Penang in 1786 and built the fort to defend the island, naming it after the Governor-General in Bengal.

 Fort Cornwallis is at Jalan Tun Syed Sheh Barakbah, George Town, Pulau Pinang.
 You can visit the fort and other heritage sites by booking this heritage tour.

 The former home of a wealthy merchant, this 19th-century mansion is another fascinating spot for your Penang itinerary.